‘Where Has The Mainstream Media Been On Coverage Of SOPA?

 Funny, that….politicians, media and corporations in bed together, trashing your freedom.
 Whodathunkit?

-7 Responses to ‘Where Has The Mainstream Media Been On Coverage Of SOPA?
+7 thoughts on “‘Where Has The Mainstream Media Been On Coverage Of SOPA?